$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 where $P_i(q^2)=(1-q^2/m_{R,i}^2)^{-1}$ is a simple pole corresponding to the first resonance in the spectrum.
-The appropriate resonance masses are given in table~\ref{tab:Res}.
+The appropriate resonance masses are given in Tab.~\ref{tab:Res}.

-We consider fits that are truncated after the quadratic term in $z$, i.e.\ we will have three fit parameters $\al_{0,1,2}$ for each of the seven form factors.
-We will see in sec.~\ref{sec:lattice} that a three-parameter fit is sufficient for a combined fit to lattice and LCSR results in the entire kinematic range relevant for $B\to V\ell^+\ell^-$ decays.
+We consider fits that are truncated after the quadratic term in $z$, i.e.\ we will have three fit parameters $\al_{0,1,2}$ for each of the seven FFs.
+We will see in section \ref{sec:lattice} that a three-parameter fit is sufficient for a combined fit to lattice and LCSR results in the entire kinematic range relevant for $B\to V\ell^+\ell^-$ decays.

-Note that the parameterisation \eqref{eq:SSE} as used in ref.~\cite{Bharucha:2010im} differs from that used in \cite{Horgan:2013hoa}.
-It has the advantage that the value of the form factor at $q^2=0$ is among the fit parameters, $F_i(0)=\alpha_0^i$.
-We prefer this parameterisation as it allows to impose the exact kinematical relations $A_0(0) = (8 m_B m_V)/(m_B^2 - m_V^2) \,A_{12}(0)$ and $T_1(0)=T_2(0)$ at the level of the SSE coefficients as
+Note that the parameterisation \eqref{eq:SSE} differs from that used in \cite{Horgan:2013hoa,Horgan:2015vla}.
+It has the advantage that the value of the FF at $q^2=0$ is among the fit parameters, $F_i(0)=\alpha_0^i$.
+We prefer this parameterisation as it allows to impose the exact kinematical relations $A_0(0) = (8 m_B m_V)/(m_B^2 - m_V^2) \,A_{12}(0)$ (which is equivalent to $A_0(0)=A_3(0)$) and $T_1(0)=T_2(0)$ at the level of the SSE coefficients as

-The results for the form factors at $q^2=0$ are provided in table~\ref{tab:ff0}.
+The results for the FFs at $q^2=0$ are provided in Tab.~\ref{tab:ff0}.

-To determine the fit coefficients $\al_i$, their uncertainties, and the correlations between them, we first generate an ensemble of $N$ input parameter sets where the values of the input parameters are randomly distributed according to a multivariate normal distribution with the location given by the central values and the covariance given by the uncertainties and correlations of the input parameters discussed above.
-We then compute all form factors at different steps of $q^2$ between 0 and 10~GeV$^2$.
-Finally, we fit the $z$ expansion to all seven form factors for the $N$ ensembles of form factor values and extract the mean, variance, and correlation of the $z$ expansion coefficients $\al_{0,1,2}$.
+To determine the fit coefficients $\al_i$, the uncertainties, and the correlations between them, we first generate an ensemble of $N=500$ input parameter sets where the values of the input parameters are randomly distributed according to a multivariate normal distribution with the location given by the central values and the covariance given by the uncertainties and correlations of the input parameters discussed above.
+We then compute all FFs at integer values of $q^2$ between 0 and 14~GeV$^2$.
+Finally, we fit the $z$ expansion to all seven FFs for the $N$ ensembles of FF values and extract the mean, variance, and correlation of the $z$ expansion coefficients $\al_{0,1,2}$.
+Since we impose the exact conditions \eqref{eq:coeffrel} throughout, the number of independent fit parameters is 19.

-The resulting mean and variance are shown in table~\ref{tab:fit}.
-We do not reproduce the full $21\times21$ correlation matrices in the paper but rather provide them as ancillary files downloadable available from the arXiv preprint page (see appendix~\ref{sec:coeff} for details).
-Here we merely note that these correlations are sizeable and it is crucial to include them when using the form factors in phenomenological analyses.
+The resulting mean and variance are shown in Tab.~\ref{tab:fit}.
+We do not reproduce the full $21\times21$ correlation matrices in the paper but rather provide them as downloadable ancillary files which are available on the arXiv preprint page (see appendix~\ref{sec:coeff} for details).
+Here we merely note that these correlations are sizeable and it is crucial to include them when using the FFs in phenomenological analyses.

 With these results at hand, the uncertainty of an observable $\Psi$ (e.g.~angular observable) can be computed via